 MPO 2.6 overall, students answering questions on any given test/exam throughout the semester that addressed MPO 2.6, solve elasticity of demand problems, as follows: 72% know how to do this, 12% have some idea how to do this, and 16% do not know how to do this.
 It can be concluded, then, that students achieved this MPO.

-The MPO analysis for course goal 2 given in detail above is summarized in the chart below.
+The MPO analysis for course goal 2 given in detail above is summarized in the chart on the next page.
 It is notable for course goal 2, 3 (50%) of the MPOs were achieved, 2 (33.3%) of the MPOs were partially achieved, and 1 (16.7%) of the MPOs was not achieved.